 Fire your work with the potters of Seagrove, NC

-Join the Woodfire Pre-Conference May 17-21, 2025
+One Spot Available!
+Woodfire Pre-Conference May 17-21, 2025

 Experience tours, contribute work to wood kiln firings, participate in firing shifts and other special events with Seagrove area artists and their guests.
 Participants can customize their pre-conference schedule based on the firings they decide to contribute work for.
 Pre-Conference attendees may attend all firings, but are asked to choose up to 2 Seagrove Artist wood firings to include personal work in.